-A default profile for configuring an IP interface on an Ethernet port is created by the system when it first detects the presence of an Ethernet port.
+When the system first detects the presence of an Ethernet port, it creates a default profile for configuring an IP interface on that Ethernet port.
 The administrator may also create new IP-Interface profiles with unique logical-item numbers (to assign multiple IP addresses to a single LAN port), and may delete them when they are no longer needed.

 Note: Although the administrator may delete IP-Interface profiles, you should never delete the default IP-Interface profile created by the system.
-If you do, none of the other IP-Interface profiles created for that interface will work!
+If you do, none of the other IP-Interface profiles created for that interface will work.

-IP-Interface profiles are indexed by their interface address within the MAX TNT system; for example:
+IP-Interface profiles are indexed by an interface address within the MAX TNT system.
+For example:

-''' admin> dir ip-int
+admin> dir ip-int